SFxImpulse/scheduler/README.md

 The schedular application also relies on the schedular API, which is where each interview appointment is written to and retrieved from.
 It is a requirement to run when running the Interview Scheduler App.

+Here is a link to get you started: https://github.com/SFxImpulse/scheduler-api

 ## Getting Started

 Install the dependencies with `npm install`.